 Our facilities are world-class and modelled on those in industry.
 Our students benefit from cutting-edge teaching facilities, such as our purpose-built $53m Regional Community Health Hub (REACH).

-Our courses are accredited in their associated fields.
+Our courses are accredited in their associated fields and public health at Deakin is ranked in the top 200 worldwide.*

 Deakin’s Bachelor of Occupational Therapy is accredited by Occupational Therapy Australia, Occupational Therapy Council and the World Federation of Occupational Therapists, enabling you to practise professionally in Australia and overseas.